 Departing from Naxos Island by ferry

 Ferries to Ios island depart from the main port of Naxos which is in Naxos Town.
 There are buses which go around the island making connections near the Port.
 Another option on how to get to Naxos Port would be to take a taxi.
+You can pre-book taxis from hotels in Naxos by using Welcome Pickups.

 It is suggested that passengers arrive at the Port of Naxos and hour before the ferry to Ios is due to depart.
 If you have to pick up tickets at the ferry port in the summer months, you may want to arrive a little earlier than that so you have plenty of time.